Muhammed13579/alx-system_engineering-devops/0x00-shell_basics/README.md

-1)script that prints the absolute path name of the current working directory.
-2 script that changes working directories to users home directories
+0)script that prints the absolute path name of the current working directory.1)Display the content list of your current directory.
+2) script that changes working directories to users home directories.
+3)Display cureent directories content in long format.
+4)Display current directory content including hidden file starting with a dot .use the long format.